openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/04-routes/assignment.md

 ![Select App](../assets/select-app.png)

-The information page for the pods will slide out as a panel on the right hand side of the page.
+The information page for the pods will slide out as a panel on the right-hand side of the page.

 ----